Electromagnetic Navigation Bronchoscopy - CAM 701122

 • Patient/sample clinical characteristics were described

-• Patient/sample selection criteria were described
+• Patient/sample selection criteria were described.

 Several studies were excluded from the evaluation of the clinical validity because they did not use the marketed version of the test, did not include information needed to calculate performance characteristics, did not adequately describe the patient characteristics, or did not adequately describe patient selection criteria.